 Adding Sublimation Designs to Sublimation Hoodies

-How to Join Multiple Sublimation Prints
+How To Join Multiple Sublimation Prints

 As you may have noticed, the background of my printed pieces is white.
 I'm not really great at joining sublimation prints when the background is a color.
 When I'm combining pieces, I choose to stick with a white background for now.
 I think this is a great way to get started with piecing together sublimation prints.

-Pressing Sublimation Prints to Hoodie
+Pressing Sublimation Prints To Hoodie

 To add the sublimation prints to my sublimation hoodie, I am using my Cricut AutoPress.
 The AutoPress is the largest heat source I have.

 Once the first 55-second press is done, carefully move the pocket over and press the second press.
-After the second press is complete remove the protective paper and the sublimation prints.
+After the second press is complete, remove the protective paper and the sublimation prints.

-How to Remove Press Marks
+How To Remove Press Marks

 Now that my sublimation hoodie is complete, I can remove it from the AutoPress and check for any press marks.
-Press marks can show up where the sublimation print sits or the edges of the press itself.
+Press marks can show up where the sublimation print sits or on the edges of the press itself.

 Final Thoughts on Sublimation Hoodies

 I am thrilled with the way my sublimation hoodie turned out.
 I love the pocket with the stars on it.
 You can see the white spaces in the middle that I mentioned above.
-I think that is the only thing I might change with how it turned out.
+I think that is the only thing I might change about how it turned out.
 To make your own sublimation hoodie, you want an image for the chest and a coordinating print for the pocket.

-5 More Sublimation Crafts
+5 More Sublimation Crafts & Tips

 - Easy White Sublimation Hack Using HTV